 Two radios in this tank.
 There is one big radio on the other side.

 The assembly of the turret part was almost completed.
-It is real that the machine gun mold and bolt of the increase armor.
+It is real that the machine gun mold and the bolt of the increased armor.
 The lever on the inside of the hatch is reproduced.

 Build the inside of the turret into the body.

-The caterpillar assembly, each parts is connected one by one.
+In the caterpillar assembly, each part is connected one by one.
 I put the double-faced tape on the worksheet and joined them.

 I used the photo-etched parts on the side of the engine hatch.

-This time, I give up the figures, but only assembling AFV because of caterpillar mistake.
+This time, I give up the figures, but only assembling AFV because of a caterpillar mistake.

 Marking was Grossedeutchland.

 This time, as I mentioned in the making report, I have installed the caterpillar upside down.
-Well, because it was not possible to recover as it’s harden stoutly with the adhesive assembled once.
-It is necessary to take care thereafter.
+Well, because it was not possible to recover as it hardens stoutly with the adhesive assembled once.

 The discovered rate was lower for the low height, it’s good at ambush battle.